SchSeba/anythingllm-go-sdk/README.md

-# Go API client for AnythingLLM
+# Go API client for openapi

 API endpoints that enable programmatic reading, writing, and updating of your AnythingLLM instance.
 UI supplied by Swagger.io.